magao-x/handbook/operating/startup.rst

       [xsup@exao1 ~]$ pwrGUI &
       # window should pop open with switches

-3. The following devices should be powered up, and never powered off (unless you know what you're doing):
+3. The following devices on the *ninja* tab of `pwrGUI` should be powered up, and never powered off (unless you know what you're doing):

-   -  swinst -- should already be on
+   -  pdu0.dcpwr
-   -  instcool -- have someone watching for flow (and leaks) before toggling!
+   -  pdu3.blower
-   -  dcpwr
+   -  pdu3.rackfans
-   -  blower
+   -  pdu3.instcool
-   -  fanmain
+   -  usbdu0.rhtweeter
-   -  fanaux
+   -  usbdu1.rhncpc

 4. RTC Power-On

    #.  **CRITICAL** ensure that instcool is powered on to provide
        liquid cooling to the RTC.
-   #.  using the pwrGUI, power on ``comprtc``
+   #.  using the `pwrGUI` *ninja* tab, power on ``pdu0.comprtc``
    #.  open firefox, and navigate to ``192.168.0.170`` (or use the "Moxa DIO" bookmark)
    #.  login (if required, password provided to those who need it)
    #.  in the left menu, select ``I/O Setting -> DO Channels`` |image1|